Hypermobility and EDS: What is the best diet?

 It’s also not uncommon for individuals with EDS to self-impose restrictive diets in an attempt to help manage symptoms.
 While this approach may offer temporary relief, it can lead to nutritional deficiencies over time, potentially exacerbating symptoms like fatigue and weakness.

-On top of everything already mentioned, we also have an abundance of misinformation about what diets or supplements are beneficial for EDS, this even includes untested protocols that claim to change the physical genetic makeup of sufferers!
+On top of everything already mentioned, we also have an abundance of misinformation about what diets or supplements are beneficial for EDS, ranging from things like creatine monohydrate, collagen, and floate, to untested protocols that claim to change the physical genetic makeup of sufferers!
 Very often this information is spread by social media, leading individuals down a path of unhelpful or even harmful dietary practices, all while making your bank account smaller and smaller.

 As stated before, unfortunately, for those with Ehlers-Danlos syndrome or Hypermobility who do have issues around Diet, there are going to be a few roadblocks to their nutrition, these issues can include: